y-sunflower/plotjs/docs/index.md

 That's easily possible with some basic CSS:

-- we select `.scatter-point.hovered` to control CSS for the hovered points
+- we select `.point.hovered` to control CSS for the hovered points
-- we select `.scatter-point.not-hovered` to control CSS for the un-hovered points
+- we select `.point.not-hovered` to control CSS for the un-hovered points

 ```python
 InteractivePlot(